 For example, //depot/main/foo.c and //depot/MAIN/FOO.C were treated as two completely different files.
 This caused problems where users on UNIX were connecting to a Perforce server running on Windows, because the filesystem underlying the server could not store files with the case-variant names submitted by UNIX users.

-If you are running a pre-97.2 server on Windows, please contact support@perforce.com to discuss upgrading your server and database.
 In release 97.3, the behavior was changed, and only the UNIX server supports case-sensitive names.
 However, there are still some case-sensitivity problems which users can run into when sharing development projects across UNIX and Windows.